emtee40/HttpCanary-Import/docs/v1/en-US/README.md

 #### 2.3 Install a lower targetVersionSDK version of the target app

 If the app's targetVersionSDK < 24, HttpCanary can capture SSL/TLS packets even runs on Android 7.0+.

+#### 2.4 Add HttpCanary root certificate to system trusted list(Root required)

+HttpCanary root certificate is a self-signed certificate, but if we could make this certificate to be a real CA, system will trust the MITM server.
+Try like the following steps to be a real CA.
+- Goto HttpCanary Settings -> HttpCanary root certificate -> Export HttpCanary root certificate -> System Trusted(.0)
+- Remount system and copy the expored .0 file to /etc/security/cacerts/
+- Restart the target app's process.

 ## Running HttpCanary